talwrii/obsidian-plugin-stats/README.md

 Also, if you looked at this tool you are likely making a plugin for Obsidian.
 You may well be interested in my tool [Plugin REPL](https://readwithai.substack.com/p/obsidian-plugin-repl) which is designed to rapidly scripting Obsidian and iterating on plugins.

 # About me
-I am @readwithai I make tools related to reading and research sometimes using the [Obsidian markdown editor](https://readwithai.substack.com/p/making-better-notes-with-obsidian).
+I am **@readwithai**.
+I make tools related to reading and research sometimes using the [Obsidian markdown editor](https://readwithai.substack.com/p/making-better-notes-with-obsidian).
 I get quite a lot of value from using Obsidian for "drive-by" note taking while coding, Obsidian makes it easy to quickly find a page and jot down some notes in a place where you will find it again when thinking about the same thing.
 I wrote some notes about this [here](https://readwithai.substack.com/p/drive-by-note-taking-in-obsidian) .

 I also tend to produce a [stream of productivity tools](https://readwithai.substack.com/p/my-productivity-tools) like this.